_edited.png)

 -

-Only releases verified by a video device and verified by the video review committee earn points.
+Only releases verified by video device and by the video review committee earn points.

 To obtain release points, the video must CLEARLY SHOW the following in CONTINUOUS, UNEDITED VIDEO: